aspectron/sia-hosts/README.md

-# Sia Hosts - Utility to list Sia hosts in console
+## Sia Hosts - tiny utility to list Sia hosts in console

 Can be helpful if you want to do any type of in-house analytics.

 ## Requirements

 * NodeJs (http://nodejs.org)

+You must be running `siad` on your local host.

 ## Installation